Skip to content

 Passing Parameters to Embedded DQL

-Sometimes the DQL statement to be performed needs passing parameters.
+Sometimes, the DQL statement to be executed requires passing parameters.

-Suppose there is a monitor with by option configured with region and host, and the template is shown blow:
+Assume the monitor by is configured with region and host, and the event content template is as follows:

 {% set dql_data = DQL("O::HOST:(host_ip, os) { region = ?, host = ? }", region, host) %}